Enjoy an ad free experience by logging in. Not a member yet? Register.

 Seems you are everywhere on this site eh.
 Curiously enough, my name is Philip Morgan so i too am Philip M although i was born in London (Barnet) i now live in Malaysia.

-11-14-2009, 03:01 PM #4"GrammerProof" can improve your documents fast and efficiently.
+I knew I'd find an ironic mistake in there!
+Also, I think NB takes a colon because it is a word phrase, and I don't see why tautology is a bad thing.
+Virgil loved it."GrammerProof" can improve your documents fast and efficiently.
 The smallest slip can undermine an entire sentence.
 For example, a single letter or comma can change the complete meaning of a sentence.

 Design-wise, it's alright.
 Have you experimented with a drop shadow or something?
 Maybe the brown background could look good as a desk texture, which would suit the subject perfectly.
 It misses a bit of flair, you see.
 Do the hidden sections have HTML fallback?